mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   necessarily happen which in his providence he foresees will be.’
 The reply offered is that God is outside time, and so it is a mistake to speak of providence as involving foreknowledge at all.

+## John Scotus Eriugena (c.800–c.877)

+* Developed his own version of Neoplatonism.

+## Ibn Sina (Avicenna) (980–1037)

+* Avicenna's main philosophical encyclopedia was called in Arabic *Kitab-al-Shifa*, or ‘Book of Healing’.
+It is divided into four parts, of which the first three treat of logic, physics, and mathematics respectively.
+The second part includes a development of Aristotle's *De Anima*.
+The fourth part, whose Arabic name means ‘Of divine things’, was known in the medieval west as his *Metaphysics*.
+When translated into Latin in Toledo around 1150 it had an enormous influence on the Latin philosophy of the Middle ages.

+## Solomon Ibn Gabirol (c.1021–1058)

+* Fundamentally Neoplatonic with a neo-Aristotelian element.